 Thought leadership makes headlines.
 But does it generate demand?

 Why investing in thought leadership is more powerful than you might think.
-Get started with these 5 expert tips.

 Scroll through your LinkedIn feed and see: thought leadership is hot.
 From blog articles that feature expert views to resourceful comments about industry-related matters: companies invest a lot of time in positioning themselves as authorities in their field.
 But as social media platforms like LinkedIn and Facebook get increasingly saturated with expert opinions, you start to wonder… Does thought leadership just generate clicks and likes, or does it actually fuel demand?